🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 mlflow.log_params(model.get_params())

-# 4. training
+# 4. Training

 model.fit(X_train, y_train)

-# 5. evaluationmetrics
+# 5. Evaluation metrics

 from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score